cagan327/react-truncater/README.md

 ## CSS and preprocessors

-The component wraps the given text within a &lt;p&gt; element with the css classname of 'truncater'.
+The component wraps the given text within a &lt;section&gt; element with the css classname of 'truncater'.
 You may choose to customize this for margins, paddings, etc.